nearform/the-fastify-workshop/slides.md

 - Create and register a `POST /login` route in `routes/login.js`

-- Validate the body of the request to ensure it is a JSON object containing two required string properties: `username` and `password`
+- Validate the body of the request to ensure it is a JSON object containing two required string properties: `username` and `password`  with [`fluent-json-schema`](https://github.com/fastify/fluent-json-schema)

 ---